kengonakajima/lua-msgpack/README.md

 Tested on lua5.1, luajit2-beta8, Moai beta 0.8

 ## Limitations
-Currently int64, uint64, float, double types are not implemented.
+- Currently int64, uint64, float, double types are not implemented.

+- Performance.
 It runs about 20x ~ 50x slower than luajit-msgpack-pure,
 so don't usable for server side, but it's totally enough for client-side game dev.

 For details, try bench.lua for benchmarking: